jayantasamaddar/quick-reference/aws/ec2/README.md

 ## EC2 Dedicated Instances

-- Instances run on hardware that is dedicated to you (which is different from a physical server). i.e. Own instance on your own hardware
+- Instances run on hardware that is dedicated to you (which is different from a physical server. i.e. Own instance on your own hardware)
 - May share hardware with other instances in same account
 - No control over instance placement (can move Hardware after Stop / Start)